 If you think that what you will be using it for is in line with a certain trade, then you should get a similar one for yourself.
 Here are common choices:

-Electrician’s tool belt – A tool belt specifically made for electricians need to have multiple pouches as they often use a dozen or so different tools per project.
-In addition, because electricians tend to bring along a dozen or so tools of different weights, it is crucial for the material used in constructing the tool belt to be durable.
+Electrician’s tool belt – A tool belt specifically made for electricians need to have multiple pockets and pouches as they often use a dozen or so different tools per project.
+In addition, because electricians tend to bring along a dozen or so tools of different weights, it is crucial for the material used in constructing the tool belts to be durable.

 Plumber’s tool belt – Because they tend to work in wet and damp areas, plumbers need waterproof tool belts.
 These also need to drain quickly and keep all your tools secure and snug.